How do I dispute a transaction?

 2. Check whether the transaction(s):

 • Is the merchant name different from the trading name?
-(Contact the merchant or search online)
+Try contacting the merchant or searching the merchant name online.

-1. Where the transaction is unrecognised or unauthorised by you, ensure you have contacted us via live chat or call us on 02 8550 5666 so we can help keep your account secure.
+1. Where the transaction is unrecognised or unauthorised by you, ensure you have contacted us via chat so we can help keep your account secure.
 We will:

-Please also ensure you have read the previous section to ensure you are eligible for a dispute prior to submitting the relevant form.
+Please also ensure you’re eligible for a dispute prior to submitting the relevant form.

 I don’t recognise the transactions on my card

-• There are suspicious card transactions or purchases that I don’t recognise/didn’t authorise
+• where there are suspicious card transactions or purchases that I don’t recognise/didn’t authorise.

 Card Disputes form (Unrecognised & Unauthorised Transactions)